neurofunda/CFmodelingTools-1/README.md

 In the paper, [Connective field modeling](http://www.ncbi.nlm.nih.gov/pubmed/23110879), Koen Haak introduces a novel method to analyze cortico-cortical functional connectivity between retinotopic cortices.
 Here I show how to implement the code with mrVista to compute connective field (CF) models in matlab 2011b.

 The code provided in this repository is intended to retrieve already computed pRF model parameters, ROIs times series and compute CF models.
-The idea is to use the function `pRFandCFdata` to collect, compute and store, in an easy to handle structure, all relevent parameters.
+The idea is to use the function `pRFandCFdata` to collect, compute and store, in an easy to handle structure, all relevant parameters.
 The function depends on the following inputs:

 A loaded mrVista session (view) with loaded source and target ROIs.
 Path to a folder containing the pRF model.